Signals and Reload

 The recommended way to replace the binary without dropping clients:

-- Replace the binary on disk with the new version.
+- Replace the binary on disk with the new version using an atomic rename.

 - Send